Hong Kong Broadcaster's Decision To Drop BBC Prompts Anger

 One of the last vestiges of Hong Kong's colonial past is going silent.
 The territory's public broadcaster will pull the plug on a 24-hour stream of the BBC World Service, replacing it with state-controlled media from China.

 A spokesperson for Radio Television Hong Kong, known as RTHK, says the decision to end the radio broadcasts, which have aired since 1978, was not influenced by politics.
-The BBC said in a statement that it is "always disappointed when a service our listeners are used to changes" adding that it is "doing everything we can to ensure we continue to reach our audiences."
+The BBC said in a statement that it is "always disappointed when a service our listeners are used to changes," adding that it is "doing everything we can to ensure we continue to reach our audiences."

 The move has prompted anger from some listeners in Hong Kong, who launched an online petition calling for the service to be restored.
 "Hong Kong touts itself as an international city.
 Yet the removal of the BBC World Service from the airwaves makes the city feel more parochial and inward‐looking," the petition reads.

-In addition to dropping the BBC, the China National News that replaces it will be broadcast in Mandarin, China's official dialect, instead of the Cantonese more commonly spoken in Hong Kong.
+In addition to dropping the BBC, the China National News that replaces it will be broadcast in Mandarin, China's official language, instead of the Cantonese dialect more commonly spoken in Hong Kong.

-The Hong Kong-based South China Morning Post reported on Sunday that the move to drop the World Service relay was part of a larger shakeup of RTHK's digital radio operation which had "failed to attract a significant audience."
+The Hong Kong-based South China Morning Post reported on Sunday that the move to drop the World Service relay was part of a larger shakeup of RTHK's digital radio operation, which had "failed to attract a significant audience."

 It says that the service would still be available online, via satellite and "on RTHK's analogue channel."